 Difficulty breathing leads to a more sedentary lifestyle, weight gain, and poor body temperature control.
 But it isn’t the only problem caused by the flattened skull.

 Himalayan Cat Eye Problems

-Brachycephalic cats also have distorted tear ducts, so that instead of the moisture in their eyes draining naturally down into the nose, it flows down their faces causing dermatitis, tear duct infections not to mention unsightly staining of the fur.
+Brachycephalic cats also have distorted tear ducts.
+So instead of the moisture in their eyes draining naturally down into the nose, it flows down their faces.
+This can cause dermatitis and tear duct infections, not to mention unsightly staining of the fur.

 Another serious concern for your Himalayan cat’s eyes is early-onset progressive retinal atrophy (PRA).
 This is an inherited mutation common to Persians which generally leads to complete blindness by about 16 weeks of age.
 Your breeder should be aware of this mutation and cats afflicted with PRA should be neutered or spayed.